Q from James Bond

 James Bond’s Watches

 In pretty much every film, James Bond’s reliable watch is an indispensable accessory.
-From Rolex to Seiko to Omega, some of Bond’s watches have had the most innovative gadgets installed on them.
+From Rolex to Seiko to Omega, some of James Bond’s watches have had the most innovative gadgets installed on them.

 Bond’s Seiko 0674 5009 in The Spy Who Loved Me is a digital watch that receives printable messages, foreshadowing genuine advancements in smart device technology.
 Then there’s the iconic Rolex Submariner in Live and Let Die that’s equipped with a small buzzsaw and a built-in tiny electromagnet.